Just finished university and looking for a job within the financial services sector?

-2) Detail your degree, grades, University attended and dates of study
+- Detail your degree, grades, establishments attended and dates of study

-5) Describe your dissertation, the topic, the grade and the word count
+- Describe your dissertation including topic, grade and word count

-6) Include any clubs, societies, awards, sports, hobbies and achievements that you have
+- Include any clubs, societies, awards, sports, hobbies and achievements whilst studying

-7) Listing any skills and systems you can use competently, such as Adobe or Microsoft Office.
-Include, if relative, systems used during work experience, internship or placement
+- List tools and systems you can use competently, such as Adobe or Microsoft Office.
+Include systems used during work experience, internship or placement

-8) Describe any relevant work experience, internships or work undertaken related to your degree, field of study or the sector your applying for
+- Describe any relevant work experience, internships or work undertaken related to your degree, field of study or the sector you are applying for

-9) It can also be useful to briefly mention any part-time work/jobs you had whilst at University
+- It can also be useful to briefly mention any part-time jobs you had whilst studying

 How do I structure my CV?

-It’s important to structure your CV, so that in the initial glance, your employer or recruiter can see all the key relevant points that will prompt them to read further.
+It’s important to structure your CV, so that the employer or recruiter can see all the key relevant points that will prompt them to read further.

-- Secondly, within the format, detail your degree with the information listed above as this is the first aspect of relevance to graduate positions – including understanding and use of Excel, PowerPoint, Adobe etc
+- Next detail your degree with the information listed above as this is the first aspect of relevance to graduate positions.

-- The third section of your CV should then be any relevant work experience, internships, jobs etc. Include the position, dates, relevant tasks and responsibilities.
+- Another section of your CV should then be any relevant work experience, internships, jobs including the position, dates, relevant tasks and responsibilities.

-Following the guide above will help employers and recruiters quickly recognise your selling points to help propel your consideration for the role.
+Following the guide above will help employers and recruiters quickly recognise your selling points to help propel you into consideration for the role!